 Address: 1711 Dandridge Ave, Knoxville, TN 37915

-The Mabry-Hazen House served as the headquarters for both Union and Confederate forces during the Civil War.
-Guests can schedule guided tours of the home with a local docent who will provide interesting details and insight into life in Knoxville dating back to the 1800s.
+The Mabry-Hazen House was the headquarters for Union and Confederate forces during the Civil War.
+Guests can schedule guided tours of the home with a local docent who will provide fascinating details and insight into life in Knoxville dating back to the 1800s.

 11. James White Fort